ruedigerk/contractfirst-generator/README.md

 Available parameters:

+    addAsTestSource (Default: false)
+      whether to add the generated sources directory as a test source directory instead of a main compile source directory; defaults to false User property: openapi.generator.maven.plugin.add-as-test-source

     generator
-      the type of generator to use for code generation; allowed values are: 'server', 'client', 'model-only'
+      the type of generator to use for code generation; allowed values are:
+      "server", "client", "model-only"
       Required: Yes
       User property: openapi.generator.maven.plugin.generator

     inputContractFile
       the path to the file containing the OpenAPI contract to use as input; in case of the model-only generator, this should point to a single JSON-Schema file in YAML or JSON format, or to a directory which is recursively searched for JSON-Schema files
       Required: Yes
       User property: openapi.generator.maven.plugin.inputContractFile

     outputContract (Default: false)
       whether to output the parsed contract as an all-in-one contract User property: openapi.generator.maven.plugin.outputContract

     outputContractFile (Default: openapi.yaml)
-      the file name of the all-in-one contract file to output; only used when outputContract is true User property: openapi.generator.maven.plugin.outputContractFile
+      the file name of the all-in-one contract file to output; only used when outputContract is true
+      User property: openapi.generator.maven.plugin.outputContractFile

-    outputDir (Default: ${project.build.directory}/generated-sources/contractfirst-generator)
+    outputDir (Default:
+    ${project.build.directory}/generated-sources/contractfirst-generator)
       the target directory for writing the generated sources to User property: openapi.generator.maven.plugin.outputDir

     outputJavaBasePackage
       the Java package to put generated classes into
       Required: Yes
       User property: openapi.generator.maven.plugin.outputJavaBasePackage

     outputJavaModelNamePrefix
       the prefix for Java model class names; defaults to the empty String User property: openapi.generator.maven.plugin.outputJavaModelNamePrefix

     outputJavaModelUseJsr305NullabilityAnnotations (Default: false)
-      whether to generate JSR-305 nullability annotations for the getter and setter methods of the model classes User property:
+      whether to generate JSR-305 nullability annotations for the getter and setter methods of the model classes
+      User property:
       openapi.generator.maven.plugin.outputJavaModelUseJsr305NullabilityAnnotations

     outputJavaPackageMirrorsSchemaDirectory (Default: false)
-      whether the Java packages of the generated model files are mirroring the directory structure of the schema files User property: openapi.generator.maven.plugin.outputJavaPackageMirrorsSchemaDirectory
+      whether the Java packages of the generated model files are mirroring the directory structure of the schema files
+      User property:
+      openapi.generator.maven.plugin.outputJavaPackageMirrorsSchemaDirectory

     outputJavaPackageSchemaDirectoryPrefix
-      the path prefix to cut from the schema file directories when determining Java packages for model files; defaults to the directory of the inputContractFile; this is only used, when outputJavaPackageMirrorsSchemaDirectory is true User property: openapi.generator.maven.plugin.outputJavaPackageSchemaDirectoryPrefix
+      the path prefix to cut from the schema file directories when determining Java packages for model files; defaults to the directory of the inputContractFile; this is only used, when
+      outputJavaPackageMirrorsSchemaDirectory is true
+      User property:
+      openapi.generator.maven.plugin.outputJavaPackageSchemaDirectoryPrefix

     skip (Default: false)
-      skip execution of this plugin
-      User property: openapi.generator.maven.plugin.skip
+      skip execution of this plugin; defaults to false User property: openapi.generator.maven.plugin.skip

 Changelog
 ---------

+### 1.8.0

+**Added**
+- Added a new configuration option `addAsTestSource` for the Maven plugin, which allows adding the directory with the generated sources as a test source root instead of a regular source root.

+**Changed**
+- The method signatures generated for multipart request bodies for the client have changed.
+- Updated language dependencies.

+**Fixed**
+- The generated client is now able to properly handle multipart request bodies, and to properly upload files in multipart requests.

 ### 1.7.0

 **Changed**
 - Enabled serialization of array-valued parameters on the client.
 See [OpenAPI 3.0.3 Parameter Object](https://github.com/OAI/OpenAPI-Specification/blob/main/versions/3.0.0.md#parameter-object)
   - Query parameters are serialized in "form" style.
-  - Header parameters are serialized in "form" style (this is in violation with the OpenAPI Spec but works with JAX-RS).
+  - Header parameters are serialized in "form" style (this is in violation with the OpenAPI specification but works with JAX-RS out of the box).
   - Path parameters are serialized in "simple" style (comma-separated lists).
 - Updated dependencies.